RubixML/ML/README.md

 ```

 ### Cost Functions
-In neural networks, the cost function is a function that the network wants to minimize during training.
+In neural networks, the cost function is a function that the network tries to minimize during training.
 The cost of a particular sample is defined as the difference between the output of the network and what the correct output should be given the label.
 Different cost functions have different ways of punishing erroneous activations.

 ### Cross Entropy
 Cross Entropy, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.
 So predicting a probability of .012 when the actual observation label is 1 would be bad and result in a high loss value.
 A perfect score would have a log loss of 0.

-##### Parameters:
+#### Parameters:
 This cost function does not have any parameters.

-##### Example:
+#### Example:
 ```php
 use Rubix\ML\NeuralNet\CostFunctions\CrossEntropy;